Gumasthavin Magal: Production

-Gumasthavin Magal is an adaptation of play of same name, itself based on Nirupama Devi's Bengali novel Annapurnaar Mandir.
+Gumasthavin Magal is an adaptation of the play of the same name, itself based on Nirupama Devi's Bengali novel Annapurnaar Mandir.
 It was previously filmed in Tamil as Gumasthavin Penn in 1941.
-Nagarajan who acted in the play portraying female character was the director of this adaptation.
+Nagarajan who acted in the play portraying a female character was the director of this adaptation.

 Soundtrack

 The music was composed by Kunnakudi Vaidyanathan, while the lyrics were written by "Poovai" Senguttavan and "Ulandhurpettai" Shanmugam.

 Reception

 Kanthan of Kalki praised the story and cast performances.
+Navamani praised the acting and direction.